Personnel And Offender Monitoring

 OPTIONAL: Same as base unit, but reports event data via a GSM cellular network to a monitoring station.

-OPTIONAL: Victim and police unit which notifies victim and police if an offender wearing GPS unit is within it's proximity (i.e. if offender is stalking / hunting down victim).
+OPTIONAL: Victim and police unit which notifies victim and police if an offender wearing GPS unit is within it's proximity (such as if offender is stalking / hunting down victim).

 2) RFID (Radio Frequency Identification) Locator